 Cuckoo Dancing Week

-Cuckoo Dancing Week is a holiday that’s observed on January 11th and continues for one week.
-Although the meaning behind this holiday week might allude some people, this week actually pays homage to Laurel and Hardy.
-As die-hard fans of this comedy duo will attest, the Dance of the Cuckoos (sometimes called the Cuckoo Song) is their signature song.
+Cuckoo Dancing Week is a holiday observed on January 11th and continues for one week.
+Although the meaning behind this holiday week might elude some people, this week actually pays homage to Laurel and Hardy.
+As die-hard fans of this comedy duo will attest, the Dance of the Cuckoos (sometimes called the Cuckoo Song) is their signature tune.

-Dance of the Cuckoos was written by Thomas Marvin Hatley.
-He wrote this song sometime during the 1930s and it would go on to become Laurel and Hardy’s theme song.
-Thomas Hatley is also known for writing many other musical clues, including some that appeared in Our Gang and the Charley Chase films.
+Dance of the Cuckoos was written by Marvin Hatley.
+He wrote this song sometime during the 1930s, and it would go on to become Laurel and Hardy’s theme song.
+Marvin Hatley is also known for writing many other musical scores, including some that appeared in Our Gang and the Charley Chase films.

 Observing Cuckoo Dancing Week

 Anyone wishing to observe this holiday can do so by spending the week with the two comedians who have arguably been called the best comedy duo in history.
-A good way to do that is by watching some of the many movies that they’ve appeared in.
+A good way to do that is by watching some of the many movies in which they’ve appeared.
 Looking for a movie suggestion?
 Take a look at some of the following Laurel and Hardy movies:

 • Big Business (1929)